German Shepard - Breed Facts & Characteristics

 Like all breeds however, the German Shepherd can suffer from health issues when some of their physical features are over-exaggerated, in their case, a sloped back.
-The feature came from developing the dog for shows, with a desire for an elegant line and shortened legs making a bouncy gait when the dog moved through the show ring.
+The feature came from developing the dog for shows, breeders thinking an elegant line and shortened legs made for a bouncy gait when the dog moved through the show ring.
 We advise you to seek counsel from your veterinarian where needed to always obtain a dog from a responsible breeder.

 Caring for your German Shepherd